-The Consolidated Interim Financial Statements of Engie Energia Chile S.A. and its subsidiaries have been prepared in accordance with International Financial Reporting Standards as issued by the International Accounting Standards Board (IASB).
+The Consolidated Financial Statements of Engie Energia Chile S.A. and its subsidiaries have been prepared in accordance with International Financial Reporting Standards as issued by the International Accounting Standards Board (IASB).

-These Consolidated Interim Financial Statements fairly reflect the financial position of Engie Energia Chile S.A. as of March 31, 2023 and December 31, 2022, and the results of its operations, changes in net equity and cash flows for the fiscal years ending on those dates.
+These consolidated financial statements fairly reflect the financial position of Engie Energia Chile S.A. as of December 31, 2022 and 2021, and the results of its operations, changes in net equity and cash flows for the fiscal years ending on those dates.

-These Consolidated Interim Financial Statements have been prepared using the accounting records kept by Engie Energia Chile S.A. and its subsidiaries.
+These consolidated financial statements have been prepared using the accounting records kept by Engie Energia Chile S.A. and its subsidiaries.